 Support the news

-The federal government is getting ready to ask some personal questions for the 2020 census.
-By next April 1, the Census Bureau plans to send a letter or a door knocker to every U.S. household.
+The federal government is trying to get every U.S. household to answer some personal questions for the 2020 census.
 It's part of a once-a-decade tradition of counting every person living in the U.S.

-Each national head count usually comes with a rash of confusion.
-The 2020 census will be the first in the U.S. since the rise of social media.
-The government has already begun preparing to combat disinformation campaigns that may try to disrupt the count, which is rolling out during what's expected to be a heated presidential race.
+Each national head count comes with its own rash of confusion.
+The 2020 census is the first in the U.S. since the rise of social media and the first U.S. count that's primarily online.
+For months, the government has been preparing to combat disinformation campaigns that may try to disrupt the count, which is rolling out not only in the middle of a presidential race but also during the coronavirus pandemic.

 NPR has been tracking all of the developments to help you figure out what you need to know.
 Here are some of the most frequently asked questions about the census, answered.